PatrykSzwer/UniformDocs/README.md

 ## Demo

-You can find hosted demo of KitchenSink app [here](https://kitchensink.starcounter.io/)
+You can find a hosted demo of the KitchenSink app on [kitchensink.starcounter.io](https://kitchensink.starcounter.io/).

 ## Requirements